This project will make north 30th Street safer and more connected for everyone traveling, regardless of how they choose to travel.

 Map of North 30th Street Preliminary Design project on the Core Arterial Network.
 For more information visit the Core Arterial Network webpage.

-There will be opportunities to provide input throughout the project.
-Engagement events and locations where you can chat with project staff include:
+There will continue to be opportunities to provide input throughout the project!

-In November, there will also be engagement events specific to the Boulder Housing Partners, Bluebird Apartments, Boulder Junction, Orchard Grove, and San Juan Del Centro communities.
+In November, there were also engagement events specific to the Boulder Housing Partners, Bluebird Apartments, Boulder Junction, Orchard Grove, and San Juan Del Centro communities.

 Full Report